luizavalentini/personal-data-api/README.md

 # Personal Data - API

 ## Description
- Personal Data is a project that consumes a user API and provides functionalities such as a login page, registration, logout, and a list of users.
+ Personal Data is a web project  that consumes a user API and provides functionalities such as a login page, registration, logout, and a list of users.
 You can add new people, associate contacts or addresses with them, edit information, or even delete them.
 The API supports GET, POST, PUT, and DELETE operations.

 ## How to Use the Project